-Traveling [or just using at home] with just a few items makes a huge difference:
+Traveling [or just using it at home] with just a few items makes a huge difference:

-Tradition does not equate ethical.
+Tradition does not equate to ethics.
 I respect cultures and traditions but not at the expense of animals or humans [or the environment for that matter].

 Many cultures’ traditions [and the US is responsible too] harm animals, humans, and the world.
 I’ll never support that.